-The best social medium to promote events is a Facebook page in tandem with emails.
+Tip: The best social medium to promote events is a Facebook page in tandem with emails.
 If you use LinkedIn to promote an event, update your entire LinkedIn network through your individual profile.
-This is the best way to bring positive attention to the event and, more importantly, the work of your HAN chapter.
+This is the best way to bring positive attention to the event and, more importantly, the work of your B-HAN chapter.

 Here are examples of effective messaging from chapters and the Alumni Relations office. (view examples below)